Hakeem-Mohamed-CardinalPeak/Saleae_PDMAnalyzer/readme.md

 # Saleae PDM Analyzer
 This analyzer is useful for PDM streams.
-It counts the number of 1s present on the data line for a given clock's rising edges.
-In PDM terms, that means it only does the first channel.
-It doesn't handle stereo currently.
+It counts the number of 1s present on the data line for a given clock's rising and falling edges.
+Within the GUI left/right channel values are separated by commas, and when exported as CSV they are saved as separate columns.

 It does its best to start with the clock signal.
 However, it may be shifted against the samples you receive in your code.
 Changing the bits per sample